YourAva/yourava.github.io/_posts/2024-05-20-assembly-in-linux-intro.md

 Firstly, we need to use the `mov` instruction to send a piece of data to a specified register.
 We're first going to want to send the integer 1 to the register `rax`, so we're going to write `mov rax, 1`.
 This is done to  reference the sys_write instruction so the kernel knows what all the other inputs into the other registers are for.
 It's a bit like calling a function's name in a high level language!

-We're then going to reference the standard output file descriptor, which is stored in 1, and send that to the rdiregister.
-After this we can see in the graph it wasnt a `const char *buf` and `size_t count`.
+We're then going to reference the standard output file descriptor, which is stored in 1, and send that to the register.
+After this we can see in the graph it wants a `const char *buf` and `size_t count`.
 All this means is it wants...

  1. What we're going to output
  2. The length of the variable we're outputting.

 So, let's get to it! we're going to write the userInput variable's content to the ``%rsi`` register by using the `mov` instruction again.
 Leading to `mov rsi, userInput`.
 Finally, we need to give the length which we defined earlier on with `mov rdx, userInputLen`.
 Finally, we need to call the kernel to pickup the instructions we've given and execute them, which can easily be done by using the instruction `syscall`. **We need to make sure all of these instructions are done under _start, as they will not run otherwise.**

 ```arm
 _start: